schue/moqui-mcp/README.md

 ## Overview

-This implementation provides a **powerful but dangerous** bridge between AI assistants and Moqui ERP.
-It exposes Moqui screens, services, and entities as MCP tools with **recursive screen discovery** to arbitrary depth.
+This implementation provides the **foundational bridge** between AI assistants and real-world business operations through Moqui ERP.
+It exposes the complete corporate operating system - screens, services, entities, workflows, and business rules - as MCP tools with **recursive discovery** to arbitrary depth.

-**Think of this as giving an AI a keyboard with admin privileges to your entire business system.** Use accordingly.
+**Think of this as giving AI agents actual jobs in real companies, with real responsibilities, real consequences, and real accountability.**

 ## Key Features (with Risk Assessment)